 Average daily rate: $40 plus insurance

-Without a doubt, the best car to travel around Australia was and always will be and off-road car, or 4WD.
+Without a doubt, the best car for road trip around Australia was and always will be and off-road car, or 4WD.
 Australia, more than any other country in the world, is the queen of unsealed roads.
 Unfortunately hiring cost are high.
 The daily rate starts at $150 a day plus insurance.
 And there is a catch – the insurance usually comes with an excess.
 Not many rental companies will allow you drive their off-road car without any liability, so even with an insurance, you are still responsible to some extent for any car damage.

 These cars are expensive to hire, buy and run – the average fuel consumption is higher, around 17l per 100 km.
 However, if you plan an epic Australian adventure and you want to include some awesome unsealed roads – go for it.
 These are perfect for travelers who are looking to head off the beaten tracks and for those who want to explore remote parts of Australia.